Teenager, Police Officer Being Hailed Heroes After Jumping Into Icy Collingdale Pond To Rescue 3 Children

 As for the sergeant’s boots, those may take a little extra time to get back on the job.

 “My boots were soaking wet and so I borrowed one of my other guy’s boots,” Kilroy said.
 “I think they are a little bit big, but they will be OK.
-They go with the uniform.”MORE NEWS: Renfrew Center's 'Live Your REAL Life' Campaign Aiming To Make Social Media Less Toxic Amid Isolating Time
+They go with the uniform.”MORE NEWS: Man Injured In Philadelphia Shootout Drives Himself To Rivers Casino For Help, Police Say

 Two other officers responding to this call were in a traffic accident on their way to the scene.
 They’re both OK.
 All in all, on a day that could have ended much worse, many here are grateful.